ominibyte/flutter_device_type/README.md

 }
 ```

-`Device.get()` will return only one instance so not need to save it except for brevity
+`Device.get()` <s>will return only one instance so not need to save it except for brevity</s>

+You should try not to store a reference for `Device.get()` because it now responds to changes and orientations